walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity-mobile/docs/adr/0003-wifi-aware-building-block-selection.md

 QR Device Engagement omits the passphrase so both peers derive it from `EDeviceKeyBytes`.
 NFC Static or Negotiated Handover carries the selected NCS-SK passphrase explicitly in the Wi-Fi Aware carrier.
-One prepared publisher is reference-counted when concurrent QR and NFC engagement paths need representations of the same transaction endpoint.
+Concurrent QR and NFC paths own distinct ephemeral keys and prepared publishers, producing different transaction-derived service names.
+The winning path retains its exact key and transcript;
+the losing path closes its publisher and network resources.

 ## Source and implementation review